Current Investment Traffic Lights

 Commodities

-Both gold and the broad basket of commodities recorded losses in November.
-There were capital outflows in gold products and hardly any movement in ETFs on the broad basket of commodities.
-The CIO outlook for gold deteriorated from positive to neutral.
+Prices for both gold and the broad basket of commodities stagnated in May.
+There were little capital flows in products based on gold, while investors withdrew money from those based on the broad basket of commodities.
+The CIO view for gold improved from neutral to positive.

 The concept of the Asset Allocation Traffic Light